Estimated reading time: 8 minutes

 6. Know Your Worth

 You must be dying to make your first dollar in the HVAC business.
 However, your pricing might be keeping you away from your first real deal.
-According to the BLS, the median pay for an HVAC mechanic and installer in the year 2019 was $23.43 per hour.
+According to the BLS, as of October 2020, the median pay for an HVAC mechanic and installer in the year 2019 was $23.43 per hour.

 A seasoned HVAC technician can earn up to $37 per hour, depending on other factors, such as years of experience.
 Nonetheless, for a beginner hoping to land your first job, it would make more sense to settle for a bargain price.
 You want to attract a few first-time clients as a means of building your profile.